davidkhala/delphi-fabric/README.md

 - prune: khala-nodeutils
 - "stateVolume": "Documents/backupVolumes/orderer/",
 - is private data automatic sync on new peer, with peer amount over max peer count.
+- chaincode "Indy": a fabric chaincode implementation of all claimed features of Hyperledger/indy
 ## New feature, patch required for node-sdk

 - feature: implement configtx in node-sdk??